Monday, 16 April 2018

 It will be held at The Beaney House of Art and Knowledge, in the centre of Canterbury.

 Entry is free: it's a council-run gallery.
-It's not mentioned on their website, but will be soon.
+Here it is one their website:

 It opens on 9th June and will run until 22nd of September so will be the main annual exhibition.